aliaksandr-master/react-fractal-field/README.md

 ### Control (children) `params`

-- `control: { value, onChange }` - shortcut for putting it into control component
+- `control: { value, onChange }` - shortcut for putting it into control component (only for components without children fractal-fields)
 - `triggerSubmit` - Function - call when you want to trigger submit, obvious
 - `triggerChange` - Function - call when you want to trigger change field by some case
 - `triggerReset` - Function - call when you want to trigger submit, obvious